Colorado Mountain Ranch Summer Camp

 Varied work responsibilities: Variation keeps things exciting throughout each weekday and for Saturday events and projects.

 Time Off Together.
-All Staff members are in residence and have time off with the whole community of staff friends at the same time on Monday, Wednesday, and Saturday nights, plus Sundays all day and night.
+All Staff members are in residence and mostly have time off with the whole community of staff friends at the same time on Wednesday and Saturday nights, plus Sundays all day and night.

 Extra Perks: Staff members receive laundry service, leadership training, instructional training in all activities, future personnel references.
-You'll also have the option to take a week away to explore, travel, visit family & friends, or rest up and rejuvenate.
+You'll also have the option to take a week away to explore Colorado, travel, visit family & friends, or rest up and rejuvenate.

-Move into Your Future: Camp work provides a stepping stone into a rewarding future as you build a foundation for success in your upcoming life’s journeys - friends, family, career, and personal satisfaction.
+Move into Your Future: Camp experience provides a stepping stone into a rewarding future as you build a foundation for success in your upcoming life’s journeys - friends, family, career, and personal satisfaction.

 Getting Here and Getting Around

-Those joining our staff receive a travel stipend.
-On arrival and departure days, we provide transportation to and from the Denver Airport, bus and train stations.
+Staff members from outside the Denver/Boulder area receive a travel stipend.
+On arrival and departure days, we provide transportation to and from the Denver Airport, bus, and train stations.
 On-site housing is in cabins clustered around the main Lodge in the center of the Camp property.
-The walk between activity areas is a maximum of 5 minutes over dirt trails.
+The walk to the main Lodge for meals is measured in seconds.
+Between activity areas there is a maximum of about a 3-minute walk over dirt trails.
+From the Camp property, there are undeveloped National Forest hiking trails, and it's 30-minute drive to Boulder to the east and a 30-minute drive to the wilderness trailheads to the west.
+Some staff members bring their own vehicles and are usually generous with ride-shares.
 Public transportation systems in Boulder and Denver are good.
-Some staff members bring their own vehicles and are usually generous with ride-shares.

 For Fun

+Outdoors.
 Our area is honeycombed with trails to explore and patchworked with National Forest lands right nearby.
 A camping area with an amazing 360-degree vista of the high peaks and deep valleys is just a mile up from the main Ranch.
-The historic mining town of Gold Hill once housed 10,000 people during the Colorado Gold Rush.
+A quarter-mile down the road there is the historic mining town of Gold Hill which once housed 10,000 people during the Colorado Gold Rush.
 Today 200 rugged folk compose a small mountain community proud of their original general store, cafe, restaurant, and music venue.

-Generally each summer, a staff committee organizes staff outings for river rafting, a Rockies baseball game, and a show at Boulder's Dinner Theatre.
+Staff Time-off Options.
+Generally each summer, a staff committee organizes optional staff outings for climbing 14,000' peaks, river rafting, a Rockies baseball game, and a show at Boulder's Dinner Theatre.

 How to Apply

-Please look over our website and the Join Our Team page before you apply to get a feel for us and to help you decide if you think you would be a good fit for our team.
+Please look over our website and the Join Our Team page before you apply to get a feel for the Camp culture and to help you decide if you think you would be a good fit for our team.

-1. To connect right away, call or email Lynn Walker - (303)442-4557, lynn@coloradomountainranch.com - with your resume, interests, and/or questions.
-Let's explore together to see if working with us may be a good fit!
+HOW TO APPLY - Let's explore together to see if working with us may be a good fit!

-7. Expect an email response soon notifying you that we have received your application; if you do not hear from us please call: 303.442.4557
+6. Expect an email response soon notifying you that we have received your application.
+If you do not hear from us within 24 hours, please call or email: Morgan at (641) 990-6364, morganpeak02@gmail.com

 Contact Colorado Mountain Ranch Summer Camp